Vandals attack controversial T3 lane cameras on one of Auckland's busiest roads

 "It's very unpopular, and costs the taxpayer heaps."

-Auckland Transport said they were checking all cameras on the road for damage but revealed that another camera would identify those responsible.
-That video has already been sent to police.
+Auckland Transport said they were checking all cameras on the road for damage but revealed that another camera would identify those responsible and said that video would be sent to police.

 The AT spokesperson told the Herald that repair costs will be "considerable" and they would seek "total cost recovery" from those found responsible.